Apply for a Mini Food Grant to Inspire Healthy Eating in Schools

 If you are teaching the Food Explorers program, tell us which recipes you plan to explore from package A or B.

-For other programs, share how you’ll be using food to enhance the lessons from the BCDA program that you will be teaching.
-We don’t need you to reinvent the wheel.
-There are suggested extension activities in the teacher guides and lesson plans designed to enhance the nutrition education programs.
-A minimum of two food categories need to be included in order to be eligible for the grant.
+For the other programs, share how you’ll be using food to enhance the lessons from the BCDA program that you will be teaching.
+All three food categories need to be included in order to be eligible for the grant.

 Grant funding will vary depending on the program you are teaching and the food activities planned.
 Teachers are eligible for one grant per school year, up to a maximum of $150.